bizarf/odin-todo-list/README.md

-# odin-todo-list
+# The Odin Project - Project: Todo List

-A to-do list project
+A project for The Odin Project where the goal is to make a todo list app running in Javascript.